abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 }
 ```

-**Binary Semaphore**: a semaphore that has only two states: `1` permit available or `0` permits available.
+**Binary Semaphore**: `new Semaphore(1)` is a semaphore that has only two states: `1` permit available or `0` permits available.

-They can be used in place of Lock, but they are not re-entrant, so the same thread can't re-acquire a critical section, if it tries to then deadlock happens.
+They can be used as mutex in place of Lock, but they are not re-entrant, so the same thread can't re-acquire a critical section, if it tries to then deadlock happens.
 Deadlock recovery is fast though because semaphore can be released by a thread other than the owner in case of a deadlock.

-In case of Lock, if a thread goes to sleep while holding the lock, then other threads get _starved_.

 ### CyclicBarrier
 Orchestrating tasks, specifies the number of threads to wait for and once the number is reached, execution is resumed on all of the threads that the barrier was "holding".